Aceearly1993/lecarde-1/README.md

+## Beware: This project has been temporarily abandoned due to technical problems.
+If anybody has the technical power to recover the game's mfa, be sure to contact us.

 ## Description
 A portion of source code of the fan-game Castlevania: The Lecarde Chronicles (1) made by Migami Games.
 Due to a HDD failure, the original source have been lost.
 This repo is an atempt to preserve, fix and improve this game.